-Supply Chain Management Education at WIU College of Business and Technology
+Supply Chain Management Undergraduate & Graduate Programs at WIU College of Business and Technology, Macomb & Online

 WIU are now a leading university with a residential campus in Macomb, a commuter campus in the Quad Cities, and extension and distance learning programs.
 With an outstanding, diverse faculty and staff committed to multicultural and international education, Western Illinois University offers undergraduate and graduate programs of study to more than 12,500 students from Illinois, across the nation, and around the world.

 Western Illinois University is one of just five universities in Illinois to offer a bachelor's degree in supply chain management.
 SCM students have the opportunities to obtain internships that pay as much as ,000 a month, and when they graduate, they can start a career with a lucrative salary and benefits.